vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Vega will sort all those who submitted a transaction wishing to be validators using `validator_score` as `[w_1, ..., w_k]`.
 These may be ersatz validators (ie getting rewards) or others who just submitted the transaction to join.
 If `empty_slots := network.validators.tendermint.number - n > 0` (we have empty Tendermint validator slots) then the top `empty_slots` from `[w_1, ..., w_k]` are promoted to Tendermint validators.
 If `w_1>v_n` (i.e. the highest scored potential validator has more than the lowest score incumbent validator) then in the new epoch `w_1` becomes a Tendermint validator, and the lowest scoring incumbent becomes an ersatz validator.
+The exception to that rule is if one or more incumbent validators drop below the required ownstake (ownstake < reward.staking.delegation.minimumValidatorStake), either through changeing their self-delegation or due to a change of the network parameter.
+In that case, the validator with the smallest ownstake (which is smaller than reward.staking.delegation.minimumValidatorStake) is demoted, and the validator score is not used for demotion in that epoch.

 If for any `l,m=1,...,k` we have `w_l == w_m` then we resolve this by giving priority to the one who submitted the transaction to become validator earlier (so this is a mechanism for resolving ties).
 Note that we only do this check once per epoch so at most one validator can be changed per epoch in the case `empty_slots == 0`.